Nothing More discography

 The discography of American rock band Nothing More consists of six studio albums, one compilation album, one extended play, eight singles, and twelve music videos.
 While recording a number of lower profile independent releases through the 2000s, the band did not receive widespread attention for their releases until signing to the Eleven Seven record label in 2014.
 Since then, the band has had two studio albums that charted on the Billboard 200 all-format charts, Nothing More (2014) and The Stories We Tell Ourselves (2017).
-Additionally, the band has had eight charting singles on the Billboard Mainstream Rock songs chart, including "Go to War", which topped the chart for a week in November 2017.
+Additionally, the band has had eleven charting singles on the Billboard Mainstream Rock songs chart, including "Go to War", which topped the chart for a week in November 2017, "If It Doesn't Hurt" in June 2024, "Angel Song" in November 2024 "House on Sand" in May 2025, and "Freefall" in August 2025.